 Nurses may assist patients who are undergoing surgery for a colostomy/ileostomy and will be responsible for providing education and immediate care post-op.
 For patients with long-term ostomies, the nurse can assist with reinforcing education and ensuring the patient is caring for their ostomy correctly to prevent complications.

-- Patient will verbalize two strategies to prevent skin irritation
+- Patient will verbalize dietary changes to control stool output.

 An ostomy is a major physical change that can result in psychological distress and affect the patient’s self-confidence and relationships.